sivapradeep/Used-Cars-Price-Prediction/README.md

 # Used-Cars-Price-Prediction
 Objective : To predict the prices of Used Cars.
-Data Cleaning and Pre-processing plays a vital role in this project.
+Data Cleaning and Pre-processing plays a vital role in the project.